- About OJA

 Throughout the state of Oklahoma, the Office of Juvenile Affairs (OJA) provides with its community partners; prevention, educational and treatment services, as well as secure facilities for juveniles in order to promote public safety and reduce juvenile delinquency.

-Since 1995, OJA has showed its commitment to return Oklahoma's youth to their communities equipped with the education, social skills and support needed to make positive contributions to the state.
+Since 1995, OJA has shown its commitment to return Oklahoma's youth to their communities equipped with the education, social skills, and support needed to make positive contributions to the state.

 Some of the services and support OJA provides: